StevenMayher/431-2021/projectB/confirmations.md

 9:30 to 10:00 AM	| Rock Lim | Not yet
 9:55 to 10:25 AM	| **Ying Xiong** | **Yes**
 10:20 to 10:50 AM	| **Sarah Nock and Harrison Lindley** | **Yes**
-10:45 to 11:15 AM	| Kiran Desai and Grace Armstrong | Not yet
+10:45 to 11:15 AM	| Kiran Desai and Grace Armstrong | Pending
 11:10 to 11:40 AM	| **Jeeda Ismail and Makaela Mews** | **Yes**
 11:35 to 12:05 PM	| Paula Ambrose and Tyler Petrie | Not yet
 12:50 to 1:20 PM	| **Neeti Shirke and Sneha Yamsani** | **Yes**